-(http://files.dnr.state.mn.us/natural_resources/water/watersheds/tool/watersheds/climate_summary_major 39.pdf) was used.
+(http://files.dnr.state.mn.us/natural_resources/water/watersheds/tool/watersheds/climate_summary_major_39.pdf) was used.
 The information analyzed within this document compares the most recent (through 2018) 30-year data averages with the overall historical data period of record, which is 120 years.
 Data from the Global Historical Climatology Network Daily (GHCN-D) nClimGrid was used to calculate the averages.

 The climate in the Watershed is predominantly continental, characterized by cold, dry winters and warm, subhumid summers.
 Following the statewide trend of increasing temperatures, the Watershed has experienced slightly warmer winters and an increase in overnight temperatures during the summer months.
 Overall, temperatures in the Cannon River Watershed are about 1.6° warmer than the historical average, with an annual average temperature of 44.9°.
-(Climate, 2019)
+(MNDNR, 2019)

-Like other watersheds within southeastern Minnesota, rain events within the North Cannon River Watershed are becoming more intense and concentrated.
+Average annual precipitation for the area is 33.9" with a 2.9" falling from December through February, 9.4" from March through May, 14.2" from June through August, and 7.4" from September through November.
+Like other watersheds within southeastern Minnesota, rain events within the North Cannon River Watershed are becoming more intense and concentrated with an increase of 3.8" in average annual precipitation for the previous 30 years (1989-2018) when compared to the entire climate record (1895-2018) (MNDNR, 2019).
 Since the year 2000, rainfall events of six or more inches per day have been two to three times higher than in the 20th century within the state of Minnesota.
 The consequences of these heavy rainfalls include increased erosion and flooding.
 It is projected that the annual average precipitation amounts will continue to increase.
 Increases in precipitation are most likely to occur during the winter and spring seasons.
 Between 1985 and 2020, the average annual precipitation in Minnesota increased by 3.4 inches.
-Additionally, central and southern Minnesota are seeing an increase in excessive heat events.
-(NOAA, 2022)
+Additionally, central and southern Minnesota are seeing an increase in excessive heat events (NOAA, 2022).

 The amount of time lakes remain frozen during Minnesota winters is also changing as the average temperatures continue to warm.
 According to an article published by the Minnesota Pollution Control Agency (MPCA) and MNDNR in December 2021, lakes within the state are losing an average of 10-14 days of lake ice per year.
 That average was calculated for the past 50 years.
 Some lakes lose as much as three weeks of ice time per year, while others lose only several days.
-The shortened ice time may impact fish populations, lake health, and winter recreational opportunities.
-(MPCA, MNDNR 2021)
+The shortened ice time may impact fish populations, lake health, and winter recreational opportunities (MPCA, MNDNR 2021).